dannykennedy/graphsby/_items/post-krippner-ossana-interview.md

 **Stanley Krippner:** The word "shaman" probably came into the English language by way of a German translation of a Russian version of the [Tungus](https://en.wikipedia.org/wiki/Tungusic_languages) term 'saman,' meaning 'one who is excited, moved, or raised.'

-Another meaning of this term is '"inner heat.'
-And there is a nearly identical Sanskrit word meaning 'singer of songs.'
-All of these terms describe shamanic activities
+Another meaning of this term is 'inner heat'.
+And there is a nearly identical Sanskrit word meaning 'singer of songs'.
+All of these terms describe shamanic activities.

 **DNJ:** What part does dreaming play in being "called" to be a shaman?